Obtaining the source code of GetAmped

 We can make some assumptions:

-• The jre folder indicates that there’s some involvement of Java (Java Runtime Environment).
+folder indicates that there’s some involvement of Java (Java Runtime Environment). - The

-• The amped.exe and amped_launcher.exe indicate that not all binaries are Java.
+indicate that not all binaries are Java. - The

-• The amped.exe binary is only ~200 KB in size, which is very small for a game like this.
+binary is only ~200 KB in size, which is very small for a game like this. - The

-• The keel related files might hint towards the game’s engine.
+related files might hint towards the game’s engine. - After opening the

 The launcher was the intended way of booting up the game, it opens up an interface that originally was used to update the game.
 The server has been long gone, so any connection attempts fail.